openstack/monasca-api/devstack/README.md

 To enable Vertica, do the following:

 1. Register and download the Vertica Debian installer from `https://my.vertica.com/download/vertica/community-edition/` and put it in your home directory.
-Unfortunately, there isn't a URL that the DevStack installer can automatically use, so it must be downloaded seperately, and put in a location where the installer can find it when it runs.
+Unfortunately, there isn't a URL that the DevStack installer can automatically use, so it must be downloaded separately, and put in a location where the installer can find it when it runs.
 The installer assumes this location is your home directory.
 When using Vagrant, your home directory will normally be mounted inside the VM as "/vagrant_home".